 The University of South Carolina's Darla Moore School of Business and the Chinese University of Hong Kong have partnered to form the International Business and Chinese Enterprise (IBCE) program.
 This selective four-year study is designed to develop students to operate and succeed in the Chinese business environment.
 The IBCE cohort will be made up of 14 students from USC and 21 students from CUHK who will study together for at least three years, taking courses on each other’s campuses while learning valuable teamwork and networking skills by relying on their peers for support when navigating a new country.
 The whole group takes the introductory international business course, IBUS 310, together in the fall of their third year.
 This program offers many tools for learning Mandarin Chinese (Putonghua).
 At the completion of their four years, students will be proficient in the language.
 In addition to gaining in-depth knowledge of Chinese business and culture, students will develop a ready-made network among Chinese and American cohort members and professionals in each market that will serve them well throughout their professional careers.

 Year 1: Students spend their freshman year at USC.
-They have the option of spending the summer in Hong Kong to participate in an immersion language program to assist in their learning of Mandarin.
+They will spend the summer in Hong Kong participating in a language immersion program to accelerate their learning of Mandarin.

 Year 2: USC students will travel to Hong Kong to unite with their CUHK counterparts.
-During the summer, IBCE students are encouraged to remain in China to participate in additional study programs.
+During the summer, IBCE students will continue their Mandarin study in Mainland China or Taiwan by participating in additional immersion programs.

 Year 3: Both USC and CUHK students come to study at USC together.

 Year 4: The whole IBCE cohort will travel back to China together where they remain for their final year.
 USC students have the choice of finishing their final semester in Hong Kong or in South Carolina.